emiliocm9/Enumerable_Methods-Project/README.md

 ## How to run tests:

 - Download this repository locally.
-- Install Rspec using rspec.
+- Install Rspec using gem.
 - Run rspec on your command line to check your tests outcome.

 ## Built With